Pre Hike Planning

 4. Extra Clothing

-Unexpected or quick changing weather is the reason for extra clothing.
+Unexpected or quick changing weather is the big reason for extra clothing.
 Your strategy for clothing is all about layering and good breathe-ability.
 When this strategy is successful it prevents overheating or sweating which causes dehydration.
 If not corrected you can get hypothermia in cold weather and heat exhaustion in hot weather.
 The one thing to always remember is that the most appropriate hiking clothing is non-cotton.

 5. First Aid Kit